the-goobers/dragonfly/README.md

 ### comments/documentation
 - use /* ... */ for all non-temporary comments
-- please document all exposed functions and tid-bits inside headers with an overview of the interface (no need for describing implementation behavior as long as it's not observable to the user)
+- please document all exposed functions and tidbits inside headers with an overview of the interface (no need for describing implementation behavior as long as it's not observable to the user)
 - make sure the user knows about any side-effect the function might produce

 #### example: